libbyschuknight/tid_til/rails/rails.md

 Be very careful when deleting migration files.
 Think carefully about rolling back and when to delete!
 Especially if you have data you want to keep.

+#### If have pushed branch / merged
+Once have pushed, and most definitely if have merged code into master (and it is on prod 😫 ), you can't just revert the branch!!

+Best practice is to write another migration to remove what you have added.

+Otherwise the schema will be incorrect / out of sync and could cause bad 😱 things to happen!!

 ###### Column Types
 http://stackoverflow.com/questions/17918117/rails-4-list-of-available-datatypes